-9.2 Planning for high voltage installation work
+8.2 Planning for high voltage installation work

-A person conducting a business or undertaking (PCBU) that has a high voltage electrical installation should prepare an installation safety management plan for their workplace.
+A PCBU that has a high voltage electrical installation should prepare an installation safety management plan for their workplace.
 The plan should address the risks associated with the operation and maintenance of the high voltage installation.
 This may include: